CharlesMuvaka/PropertyApi/README.md

-##Property-Api
+## Property-Api
--This is an api built using the spark framework.It is able to post,retrieve,update, and delete records from a Postgres database.It is able to retrieve add new properties and show the relationships between the manager, tenants and the units.
+- This is an api built using the spark framework.It is able to post,retrieve,update, and delete records from a Postgres database.It is able to retrieve add new properties and show the relationships between the manager, tenants and the units.
 This prevents entry of non-corresponding values into tables throwing the corresponding relevant exception messages as retrieve data to help resolve errors. description

-##Note:
+## Note:
--For easy testing of endpoints it is much easier to use the h2 persistent database because it is faster to delete and recreate rather than reset database completely if need be in postgres.
+- For easy testing of endpoints it is much easier to use the h2 persistent database because it is faster to delete and recreate rather than reset database completely if need be in postgres.
 Delete the 'newss-Api.db' file in the home directory to achieve this.
--Uncomment or Comment out the h2 or postgres Sql2o line depending on which database you want to use for testing.
+- Uncomment or Comment out the h2 or postgres Sql2o line depending on which database you want to use for testing.
--To use the postgres database run the create.sql script in the src/main/resources/sql folder in the project directory or run the following:
+- To use the postgres database run the create.sql script in the src/main/resources/sql folder in the project directory or run the following:

     CREATE TABLE defects